3D Printing Materials and Processes Guide

 Over the years, as the technology and capabilities have evolved, some challenges have shifted.
 Today, the biggest challenges are the cost of pre- and post-processing, limited selection of materials and technology limitations.

-Given the challenges manufacturers face with 3D printing materials, it follows that 99% of participants stated that access to a greater variety of cost-effective, certified additive manufacturing will lead to greater use of 3D printing.
+Given the challenges manufacturers face with materials, it follows that 99% of participants stated that access to a greater variety of cost-effective, certified additive manufacturing will lead to greater use of 3D printing.
 As a result, six out of 10 participants believe they will increase the types of 3D printing applications and apply the technology to print more production parts.

 While plastics and polymers remain the most popular and commonly available materials, when asked which materials participants would want to use when certified versions are available at a reasonable cost, the most common responses are metals and composites.